raphael-proust/raphael-proust.github.io/code/vi-as-a-programming-language.md

 More importantly, the two concepts (movement and text modifications) are often mixed.
 Many modification operators are defined in relation with movement operators.
-These modify all the text between the current position and the position after the movement.
+These modify all the text between the current cursor position and the cursor position after the movement.
 E.g., `d`, `c`.

-Third, almost all operators (be it for movement or text modification), can be executed multiple time, like a for loop.
+Third, almost all operators (be it for movement or text modification), can be executed multiple time – like the body of a for-loop.
 This is done by prefixing operators with numbers.